TeamCOMPAS/COMPAS/docs/git_workflow.md

 ### New project idea

-- When beginning a new project, you should start your first branch locally
+- When beginning a new project, you should start your first branch locally, branching off of your local Dev branch (which should ideally be identical to the upstream Dev branch on the Main Repo)

 ### Commit often and push to your repo